8ctavio/vergil/apps/docs/src/components/toast.md

 # Toast

-> Toasts display messages at the bottom-right corner of the viewport to communicate information to the user.
+> Toasts display messages to communicate information to the user.

 ## Demo